alensiljak/gnucash-portfolio/README.md

 All the libraries are listed in `requirements.txt` for Python and `package.json` for node.

-## Compiling
+## Compiling (pre-run)

-All the commands for setting up the web app are run from the /app directory.
-To get the required development and runtime dependencies, run
+To install the required development and runtime dependencies, run

+`pip install -r requirements.txt`
 `npm install`
-`pip install -r requirements.txt`

-in the app directory.
+in the root and app directory since requirements.txt is in the project root and npm's package.json is in the app directory.
-Besides this, `piecash`, and `gnucash_portfolio` packages must be installed.
+Besides this, "piecash", and "gnucash_portfolio" packages must be installed.
 These are not enabled in the requirements.txt because I'm using the latest development versions cloned directly from GitHub and/or modified locally.
+If you are happy with the default package, add piecash to requirements.txt or install with pip.
+The local/development versions of these can be registered with

-Install these with `pip install -e <path to>/piecash`.
+`pip install -e <path to>/piecash` and
+`pip install -e .`
+for gnucash_portfolio package.

 To compile all client-side (.scss, .js) code, run

 `npm run build`

+in the app directory.
 This will compile production-ready images, styles, and scripts into `/static` folder.

 `npm run dev` will do the same but for development.
-Meaning source code will not be minimized and webpack will continue monitoring the folders for any changes.
+Meaning, source code will not be minimized and webpack will continue monitoring the folders for any changes to the source files.

 ### CSS

-SCSS is compiled with Webpack.
+Custom SCSS is compiled with Webpack (`npm run build` or `npm run dev`).

+Vendor CSS is bundled with Flask Assets automatically when the site starts.

 ### JS

 Custom JavaScript code is compiled through Webpack.

-Vendor libraries are bundled through Flask Assets.
+Vendor libraries are currently bundled through Flask Assets.
 It collects the vendor code from installed development node modules.
 Make sure all the npm dependencies are installed in order for this to work.
 The bundle will be built automatically during the app runtime.
 No additional actions required by the user.

 ## Running